dimdenGD/ultimate-express/README.md

 - `uwebsockets-express` - this library is closer to being a drop-in replacement, but misses a lot of APIs, depends on Express by calling it's methods under the hood and doesn't try to optimize routing by using native uWS router.

 ## Differences from Express

+In a lot of cases, you can just replace `require("express")` with `require("u-express")` and everything works the same.
+But there are some differences:

 - `case sensitive routing` is enabled by default.
 - Depending on how you send response, `Content-Length` header may be overwritten or not sent at all: